Pet Teeth Cleaning

 Call (682) 350-8890 to schedule a cleaning today!

-Pet Teeth Cleaning Services in Keller, TX
+Pet Teeth Cleaning

 At VO Vets, we provide pet dental care that goes the extra smile.

 Having clean teeth is important to your pet’s health.
-We offer professional cat and dog teeth cleaning services in Keller, TX that include oral exams, cleaning and polishing, and dental X-rays to check for periodontal disease.
+We offer professional cat and dog teeth cleaning services in Fort Worth, TX that include oral exams, cleaning and polishing, and dental X-rays to check for periodontal disease.
 Our team also recommends annual exams and teeth cleanings to maintain your pet’s pearly whites.
 With regular checkups and consistent at-home care, you can prevent periodontal disease and other painful, infectious conditions.

 Signs It’s Time for a Pet Dental Visit